fabfog/dxbox-docs/blog/2025-10-24-The-Boilerplate-Tax/index.md

 import { MenuState } from './menu-state.classes';

 const [MenuProvider, useMenu] = createGenericContext<MenuState>();
 export { MenuProvider, useMenu };
 ```
+4 lines of code, 2 of which are trivial imports, and one line is just to make the export more clear.

 **2. "Lift" the State in your app root:**
 Move the instance creation from the component to the provider.